h2oai/sparkling-water/doc/src/site/sphinx/rsparkling.rst

 This package implements basic functionality (creating an H2OContext, showing the H2O Flow interface, and converting between Spark DataFrames and H2O Frames).
-The main purpose of this package is to provide a connector between sparklyr and H2O's machine learning algorithms.
+The main purpose of this package is to provide a connector between Sparklyr and H2O's machine learning algorithms.

 The **rsparkling** package uses **sparklyr** for Spark job deployment and initialization of Sparkling Water.
-After that, user can use the regular **h2o** R package for modeling.
-In the following sections we show how to install each of these packages.
+After that, the user can use the regular **h2o** R package for modeling.
+In the following sections, we show how to install each of these packages.

 Installation of SparklyR & Spark
 --------------------------------

-Install sparklyr
+Install Sparklyr
 ~~~~~~~~~~~~~~~~
 We recommend the latest stable version of `sparklyr <http://spark.rstudio.com/index.html>`__.